mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 In my own game making model students picked missions from a choice of printed resources.
 There were four colour themed categories of missions. _Game mechanics_ are features to do with the actions of the game. _Game space_ patterns address the layout of the game. _Game polish_ patterns involve adding music, backgrounds, graphics and story elements.
 Finally _System and Challenge_ patterns look at how different elements interact to create challenge in the game.
 An example of a game mechanic design pattern follows. -->

 ## Programmes working to address challenge

+This section addresses programmes which address barriers  to participation in informal settings.

+As such, it leaves to one side extensive programmes which provide instruction based resources online  and those providing CPD to teachers [Barefoot, NCCE, CAS].

-Specifically barriers - concerning identity, and including a structure of pedagogy
+It particularly is concerned with identity, and including a structure of pedagogy

 ### Coding club(houses) & Grass Roots community responses